sal55/langs/Benchmarks.md

 **Notes**

 * All executables include the M language's runtime libraries.
-Those compiled with BB or BCC do not include any C libraries (they uses an external DLL MSVCRT.DLL.
+Those compiled with BB or BCC do not include any C libraries (they use an external DLL MSVCRT.DLL.
 I don't know what is included in the programs compiled with GCC or TCC.)
 (GCC-O1 is roughly 10% slower on these programs than -O3.
 That means BB-opt would be just over 30% slower on that second average.)

 * GCC in all cases compiles a single monolithic C file.
 For the larger programs, these gives it the opportunity to do whole-program optimisations not otherwise possible when split across dozes of modules.
 So this might give it a small advantage.